lucasbdeassis/desafio-bloxs/README.md

 Just a detail about the way the values are stored in the database, I chose to save them as integers knowing that you only have to divide the value by 100 to get its monetary correspondent.
 I found it simpler to work with integer values than float/decimals.

+### Bloxs Application Domain

+The Bloxs application is a banking system simulation that allows users to manage accounts and perform transactions.

+#### Domain Overview

+The domain of the Bloxs application is composed of three main entities: User, Account, and Transaction.

+##### User
+A User represents an individual who uses the banking system.
+Each user is identified by a unique ID and has associated personal information such as email and password.

+##### Account

+An Account represents a bank account owned by a user.
+Each account is identified by a unique ID and has associated attributes such as balance, maximum daily withdrawal limit, and name.
+An account also has a status indicating whether it is active or blocked.

+##### Transaction

+A Transaction represents a monetary operation performed on an account, such as a deposit or withdrawal.
+Each transaction is identified by a unique ID and has associated attributes such as the account ID, amount, and transaction date.

+##### Domain Implementation

+The domain entities are implemented as Python classes in the bloxs/domain directory:

+* User: Represents a user in the banking system.
+* Account: Represents a bank account.
+* Transaction: Represents a transaction performed on an account.

+These classes encapsulate the core business logic and rules of the Bloxs application.
+They are independent of any specific infrastructure, database, or web framework, which allows the business logic to be developed and tested independently of the rest of the application.

 ### Endpoints

 #### Account Controller